 Ms. Volkert is a New Jersey native and has lived in North Caldwell for most of her adult life.
-She is admitted to practice in two states, four Federal appellate courts, and the United States Supreme Court.
-She has appeared in many Federal district and appellate courts, as well as a variety of New Jersey state and administrative courts.
-She is a Fellow of the American Bar Foundation.
+She has litigated cases to conclusion in virtually every forum--from the administrative, to trial to appellate levels.
+She has been admitted to practice in two states, numerous Federal district and appellate courts, and the United States Supreme Court.
+She is a Trustee of the Association of the Federal Bar of New Jersey and elected as a Fellow of the American Bar Foundation (New Jersey).

 United States Courts of Appeal (3rd, 5th, 9th Cir.)